This document is to assist authors of papers for Computer Graphics Forum.

 Writing a paper

-The Forum style file (LaTeX2e, including an example document) [updated version 2013]:
+The Forum style file (LaTeX2e, including an example document) [will be updated soon]:

 - egPublStyle-cgf (regular issues; ZIP archive)